- Take Action

 Food & Water Europe monitors the practices of multinational corporations that impact our food and water.
 We work with grassroots organizations around the world to create a genuinely economically and environmentally viable future.
-Sign up to learn more about how we can work together to protect our access to clean, safe, affordable food and water.
+Learn more and sign up to learn more about how we can work together to protect our access to clean, safe, affordable food and water.

 Get the latest press releases from Food & Water Europe.

-FInd out what we’ve been up to lately and how you can join our efforts to keep Europe’s food and water safe.
+FInd out what we’ve been up to lately, what’s happening in 2014 and how you can join our efforts to keep Europe’s food and water safe.

 There is a battle brewing over who owns water.
 A resource as vital as water should not be exposed to the highest bidder.
 In the past decade the privatization of water resources in Europe has seen a rapid increase and big companies have profited from this.